 Bayeux / Board S.S.
 Joie de Vivre

-This morning’s tour is devoted to the picturesque town of Bayeux, beginning with a viewing of the Bayeux Tapestry—a 230-foot-long embroidered chronicle of William the Conqueror’s cross-channel invasion of England in 1066.
-Continue to the iconic skyline feature of Bayeux and the medieval center of the town, the Bayeux Cathedral, where a guided tour brings to life the construction of the cathedral from crypt to spires.
-Following free time for an independent lunch and souvenir shopping, journey to Rouen to board the river ship S.S.
-Joie de Vivre, where the evening includes a Welcome Reception and Captain’s Dinner amid breathtaking scenery.
+Spend the last morning in coastal Normandy exploring the picturesque town of Bayeux.
+Touring includes a viewing of the Bayeux Tapestry—the historic 230 foot-long embroidered chronicle of William the Conqueror’s cross-channel invasion of England in 1066.
+Continue to the medieval center of the town, the Bayeux Cathedral, where a guided tour brings to life the construction of the cathedral, from the crypt to the spires.
+After free time to shop and have lunch at your leisure, head to Rouen to embark on the

 S.S.
 Joie de Vivre (B, R, D)